GriffithUniLibrary/digital-tools/content/5-writing-coding.md

 {% include alert.html text=text color=info %}

 These text editors are all oriented towards programming and editing code.
 They have features that are helpful when working in code, like syntax coloring and code folding.
-Even if you don't consider yourself a programmer, you'll find a good text editor invaluable.

 - **[Sublime Text](https://www.sublimetext.com)**: one of the most popular programming text editors for Windows